DanSleeman/PMC_Expanded/README.md

 This script removes and replaces the available options in the F-key drop down selector when loaded.

-F5 is still restricted in order to replicate the classic behavor as well as allow for future SQL development environment useage without conflicts.
+F5 is still restricted in order to replicate the classic behavor as well as allow for SQL development environment useage without conflicts.

 ![Example](images/ux-favorites.jpg)

+### SQL Development Environment F5 to Execute

+1/10/2024 There is an issue with this which causes all F keys to stop functioning on the SQL development screen.

+Allows to use the F5 key to execute a SQL query.
+This was behavior available in the classic version if using the Cumulus plugin.

+Most IDEs allow F5 execution, and there is nothing worse than Plex completely erasing your SQL work when you press F5 instead of moving your hand to your mouse to click on a button.

 ### Label Designer